xraytry/kuma-mieru/README.en.md

 [中文版](README.md) | [English Version](README.en.md)

 > [!NOTE]
-> This project has enabled automatic upstream repository synchronization.
-Your fork will auto-update daily at 1:30 AM UTC.
+> This project has enabled the automatic synchronization of the upstream repository function,
 >
-> To disable auto-sync: Create an empty `auto-update.lock` file in the root directory (please comment out `*.lock` in your .gitignore first).
+> you can manually enable the `Auto Update from Upstream` workflow in the `Actions` page of your forked repository.

 ## Key Features :sparkles: